Minnesota vs. Nebraska: Odds, spread, over/under - August 31

 Minnesota vs. Nebraska: Odds, spread, over/under and other Vegas lines - August 31

-Big Ten action features the Minnesota Golden Gophers (0-0) facing off against the Nebraska Cornhuskers (0-0) on Thursday, August 31, 2023 at Huntington Bank Stadium.
-The Golden Gophers are considerable favorites in this one, with the spread posted at 7.5 points.
-The over/under in this outing is 43.5 points.
+The Minnesota Golden Gophers (0-0) will square off against a fellow Big Ten opponent, the Nebraska Cornhuskers (0-0) in a matchup on Thursday, August 31, 2023 at Huntington Bank Stadium.
+The Cornhuskers will try to pull off an upset as 7.5-point underdogs.
+An over/under of 43.5 points has been set for the outing.

-In this article, you can take a look at the spread and odds across multiple sportsbooks for the Minnesota vs. Nebraska matchup.
+You will find odds, spreads, over/unders and more across multiple sportsbooks for the Minnesota vs. Nebraska matchup in this article.

 Minnesota vs. Nebraska Game Info